zinal/IIDR-AutoSub/README.md

 This tool uses CHCCLP embedded scripting and CDC engine commands to do its job.
 It periodically monitors the defined list of subscriptions.
 If it detects a recoverable failure, it tries to repair it.

+## Downloading and installing

+Pre-built binaries are available on the [Releases page](/zinal/IIDR-AutoSub/releases).

+Basic installation instructions are provided in the README.txt file which is included in the installation binary file.

+AutoSub depends on the IBM CDC Access Server libraries, which are not included in the binary package.
+IBM CDC Access Server needs to be installed on the host where AutoSub will be running.
+This copy of Access Server may be left unconfigured and does not need to be running, as AutoSub supports both local and remote connections to the CDC Access Server.

 ## News